lzilioli/md-macros/README.md

 You can easily write your own macro methods.
 Be sure to specify all macros that you call in your text in the `macros` argument to `replaceMacrosInMd` when you call it.

-Macros are simple functions that take a single `args` object and return a string.
-They will be invoked against the text you pass to `replaceMacrosInMd`, using the args specified.
+Macros are simple functions that take two arguments, and return a Promise for a string (refer to the `MacroMethod` typedef above.

+The arguments passed to the method are as follows:

-You define what goes in the args object that is passed to the macro method.
+1. `args` object.
+This is a map containing whatever was passed to the macro in the markdown text.
+Each macro defines what goes in the args object that is passed to itself.
+The macro should take care to validate that it was passed the proper arguments, and throw if not.
+2. `mdText: string`.
+The text for the original markdown document with no replacements having been made.
+This is useful for macros such as the `mdToc` macro, which needs the full document in order to generate and return a table of contents.

 An example will help illustrate:

 ```typescript
 import {replaceMacrosInMd, MacroMethod} from '@lzilioli/md-macros';